Skip to main content

 How to change state backend?

-Note the ability to override the backend is only available with version >= v0.3.1
+Please note that the capability to modify the state backend is only available starting from version v0.3.1.

 Create a template for the backend to use